rakudo/rakudo/CONTRIBUTING.md

 Contributions to Rakudo are very welcome.

-To make the process smother for you and the contributors, please read the note below.
+To make the process smoother for you and the contributors, please read the note below.

 ## The Contribution Process